How to Become a Psychiatric Aides in South Carolina

 Obtain South Carolina licensure or certification

 South Carolina may require specific licensing or professional certification for psychiatric aidess.
-Requirements vary by state — contact the South Carolina Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the South Carolina Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in South Carolina

-South Carolina employs 480 psychiatric aides.
-The highest concentrations are in Charleston-North Charleston.
+South Carolina employs 200 psychiatric aides.

 Psychiatric Aides salary range in South Carolina